jhpyle/docassemble/_docs/fields.md

   Can be a list of key/value pairs (key is what the variable will be set to; value is the label seen by the user) or a list of plain text items (in which case the label and the variable value are the same).
+  When the `datatype` is `object`, `object_radio`, or `object_checkboxes`, `choices` indicates list of objects from which the user will choose.
+* `exclude`: this is used in combination with `choices` when the `datatype` is `object`, `object_radio`, or `object_checkboxes`.
+Any object in `exclude` will be omitted from the list of choices if it is present in `choices`.
-* `code`: code that generates a list of possible options for a multiple choice field
+* `code`: code that generates a list of possible options for a multiple choice field.
 * `shuffle`: the value is either `true` or `false`.
 When used with `code` or `choices`, it randomizes the list of choices.
 * `disable others`: if set to true, then when the user changes the value of the field to something, all the other fields in the question will be disabled.
 * `note`: the value is [Markdown] text that will appear on the screen;
   useful for providing guidance to the user on how to enter information.
+* `label`: Instead of expressing your labels and variable names in the form of `- Label: variable_name`, you can specify a label using the `label` key and the variable name using the `field` key.
+* `field`: See the explanation of `label` above.
 * `html`: like `note`, except raw HTML.
 * `script`: raw HTML to be appended to the bottom of the page; usually used for Javascript code that interacts with HTML specified in `html` entries.
 * `css`: raw HTML to be appended to the HTML head; usually used to provide css classes for HTML specified in `html` entries.

-In addition, if you use `no label` as the label for your variable, the label will be omitted.
+* `no label`: if you use `no label` as the label for your variable, the label will be omitted.
 On wide screens, the field will fill more of the width of the screen if the label is set to `no label`.
   To keep the width of the field normal, but have a blank label, use `""` as the label.

 The possible `datatype` values are: